RADIOACTIVITY.EU.COM

 Dr Gilles MONTAVON

-DR1-CNRS, trained as a chemist (University of Strasbourg) with a specialization in radiochemistry (PhD from Université Paris XI).
-At the SUBATECH laboratory (Nantes), he develops research on the behavior of trace radioelements in environmental contexts (radioactive waste management) and medical contexts (the use of radioactive isotopes in nuclear medicine).
+DR1-CNRS, trained as a chemist (University of Strasbourg) with a specialization in radiochemistry (doctorate from Paris XI University).
+At the SUBATECH laboratory (Nantes), he develops research on the behavior of trace radioelements in environmental contexts (management of radioactive waste) and medical contexts (use of radioactive isotopes in nuclear medicine).

-Since 2015, he has also participated in a multidisciplinary research program on the effects of natural radioactivity on ecosystems, whose study area is located in the uranium-bearing region of Auvergne.
+Since 2015, he has also taken part in a multidisciplinary research program on the effects of natural radioactivity on ecosystems, with its study area located in the uranium-bearing region of Auvergne.

 Francois de Oliveira Santos